Skip to content

 Make sure to install the plugin Todo Tree.
 This is a great plugin for tracking TODOs in repositories.
 I've added a couple of TODOs that you'll need to take care before going live.

-Enhancing the CS template#
+Enhancing the Codespace template#